 But not in Duluth.

-In 2004, Greg Conkin, Contributed Goods Manager at Duluth’s Goodwill Industries, was approached by MPCA staffer Henry Fisher to help establish Minnesota’s first mattress recycling/processing operation.
+In 2004, Greg Conkin, Contributed Goods Manager at Duluth’s Goodwill Industries, was approached by an MPCA staff member to help establish Minnesota’s first mattress recycling/processing operation.
 Greg saw the many benefits of this opportunity for his organization — and the new jobs that came with it.

 What's in a mattress?